ilaria-barletta/the-magic-hook/README.md

 ![The magic hook on multiple devices](assets/images/Site%20Devices.png)

 This website is for crochet aficionados and people interested in learning the basics of crochet.
 It has everything one can possibly need to know before starting to crochet.
 It provides basic information regarding the first stitches to learn and useful links to youtube videos showing how the stitches are made.
 It's a guide anyone interested can use in order to quicky understand how to pick up a yarn and an hook and how to create something.

-/*Add link here to deployed website*/
+The live link can be found here:https://ilaria-barletta.github.io/the-magic-hook/

 ----
 ## Features